 - Quantitative Marketing (fourth regular semester): This module is divided into two parts devoted respectively to market research (first term) and marketing operations (second term).
-In ‘Market Research’, Professor Manfred Krafft (IfM) sheds light on the procedures and methods of market research.
+In ‘Market Research’, Frederik Ferié, Assistant Professor at the IfM, sheds light on the procedures and methods of market research.
 The subjects dealt with range from the framing of a research question via research design to the implementation of research into practice.
 Specific topic areas include scales of measure, hypothesis tests, and analytical methods such as regression analysis and analysis of variance.

 Good decision making should be based on a thorough evaluation of competing decision alternatives.
 In order to succeed in today´s fast moving and data-rich decision environments, business leaders must understand the art and science of decision making and transfer the implications into practice.
 ‘Marketing Operations’ helps to transform data into information, which allow for insights into causal structures, the strength of effects, and improved marketing decisions.
 The result is a better outcome and thus, increased Return on Marketing.
 The course emphasizes the importance of decision support systems, specifically modeling of decisions, calibration of market response models, optimization of the marketing mix, and budget allocation.